NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     is used to do some camera-based filtering of interest points.

 --mapprojected-data <string>
-    Given map-projected versions of the input images and the DEM they were mapprojected onto, create interest point matches among the mapprojected images, unproject and save those matches, then continue with bundle adjustment.
+    Given map-projected versions of the input images (without bundle adjustment) and the DEM they were mapprojected onto, create interest point matches among the mapprojected images, unproject and save those matches, then continue with bundle adjustment.
 Existing match files will be reused.
 Specify the mapprojected images and the DEM as a string in quotes, separated by spaces.
     The DEM must be the last file.
 See :numref:`mapip` for an example.

 --save-intermediate-cameras
     Save the values for the cameras at each iteration.